manasdas17/serial-communication/README.md

 # serial-communication
 ## author = <a href="https://me-danuandrean.github.io" >me-danuandrean.github.io </a>
-> serial comunicatio using raspberry to arduino
+> serial comunication using raspberry to arduino